RLabNYC/Rlab_FaceTracking_fuse/README.md

 ![makehuman blendshapes](https://i.ibb.co/YfqrB1Z/Autodesk-Maya-2018-Educational-Version-untitled-6-23-2020-8-33-46-PM.png)

-When you open up the model in maya, you should see one blendshape group, in this example its called “Body_ncl1_4” rename it to **Blendshape_mesh**
+When you open up the model in maya, you should see one blendshape group, in this example its called “Body_ncl1_4” rename it to **Blendshape_mesh**.

 ![blend shape group](https://i.ibb.co/D9QDx1n/Annotation-2020-02-27-110918.png)